symptomatic/policies/source/first-draft/22-key_definitions.md

     * Failure to protect passwords and/or access codes (e.g., posting passwords on equipment);
     * Installation of unauthorized software;
     * Terminated workforce member accessing applications, systems, or network.

+* *Smart Contract*: An implementation of a legal contract in a programming language such as javascript.
+Common smart contracts include HIPAA Consent, Advanced Directives, and IRB Approvals/Waivers.

 * *Threat*: The potential for a particular threat-source to successfully exercise a particular vulnerability.
 Threats are commonly categorized as:
   * Environmental - external fires, HVAC failure/temperature inadequacy, water pipe burst, power failure/fluctuation, etc.